 Creating and Using Sources and Citations

-Method 1 (Add a Citation to an Existing Fact)
+Option 1 (Add a Citation to an Existing Fact)

-The first method is similar to ƒh6: The Add Citation button at the bottom of the Citation List Pane associated with an Individual’s The Property Box is the primary window for data entry and for viewing details of stored records.
+The first option is similar to ƒh6: The Add Citation button at the bottom of the Citation List Pane associated with an Individual’s The Property Box is the primary window for data entry and for viewing details of stored records.
 It is used with records of all types. allows you to cite an existing source, or create and cite a new source, in support of a fact you’ve already created.

 It opens a Citation Window, where you can view or create a source and add citation-specific data, which creates a citation for the currently selected fact.
 As well as entering the data for your source, you can see the automatically generated Footnotes, Bibliography entry and Title (only automatically generated for a Source created from a Template).
 If you want to show/hide the side panel for footnotes etc. click the Show Side Panel button to toggle visibility.